-Literature on feminist responses to the economic or democratic crisis points both to instances of demise and failure of movements but in some cases also to revival and maturing and the emergence of innovative forms of resilience capable to achieve positive results (Kantola and Lombardo, 2017; Krizsán and Zentai, 2017; Popa, 2015; Korolczuk, 2016; Berry and Chenoweth, 2018).
-Persuading governments to change gender policies has most frequently come through the mediation of insider channels (Krizsán and Roggeband, 2018; Weldon, 2002) which is now difficult.
-However, other more adversarial strategies may be available to women's movements for persuasion such as indirect influence through changing public attitudes (Soule and Olzak, 2004).
-Feminist resilience and responses to backsliding will however depend on both the previous strength of women's organizations and earlier strategies of state engagement, as well as modes of government hostility, forcefulness of attacks on gender policies and its advocates, and whether attacks are sustained over longer periods of time.
+Literature on feminist responses to the economic or democratic crisis points both to instances of demise and failure of movements but in some cases also to revival and maturing and the emergence of innovative forms of resilience capable of achieving positive results.101 Persuading governments to change gender policies has most frequently come through the mediation of insider channels,102 which is now difficult.
+However, other more adversarial strategies may be available to women's movement organizations for persuasion such as indirect influence through changing public attitudes.103 Feminist resilience and responses to backsliding will, however, depend on both the previous strength of women's organizations and earlier strategies of state engagement as well as modes of government hostility, the forcefulness of attacks on gender policies and its advocates and whether attacks are sustained over longer periods of time.

 Overall, the way movements strategically engage with the state will be affected by the specific dynamics in the gender power triangle.
-State hostility will impact strategies and capacities of both women's movements and counter-movements.
-Our focus here will be principally on changes in women's movements and their capacity to put pressure on the state in times of backsliding.

-We illustrate different patterns of change.
+State hostility will impact the strategies and capacities of both women's movements and anti-gender movements.
+Our focus here is principally on changes in women's movements and their capacity to put pressure on the state in times of backsliding.
+Box 8 illustrates different patterns of change.